 The Customer Service Department should be able to moderate 90% of the comments from your social media profiles within 15 minutes.

 Each comment or message will be reviewed, tagged for sentiment analysis, or replied to when needed.
-The moderator will instantly handle comments like “Love this!” just reviewing it.
-But in case of more complex demands, the moderator informs the customer that he is looking for the answer and will get back to them asap.
+The moderator will instantly handle comments like “Love this!” just by reviewing it.
+But for more complex requests, the moderator informs the customer that he is looking for the answer and will get back to them ASAP.

 SLA for Livechat and Instant Messaging

-A challenging but achievable SLA outsourcing would be answering 80% of newly initiated chat conversations within 30 seconds and 90% within 60 seconds.
+A challenging but achievable SLA for outsourcing would be to answer 80% of newly initiated chat conversations within 30 seconds and 90% within 60 seconds.

-The first messages of a chat conversation can be automated, greeting the customer and presenting the support agent by his or her name.
+The first messages in a chat conversation can be automated, greeting the customer and introducing the support agent by name.

-Fortunately, we provide all customer experience services with SLA.
+Fortunately, we provide all customer experience services with an SLA.
 You can contact us.

 You can consult the complete guide by following the link: